kyamagu/mexopencv/README.markdown

 Check `MxAraay.hpp` for the complete list of the conversion API.

-If you rather want to develop a matlab function that internally calls a mex function, make use of the `+cv/private/` directory.
+If you rather want to develop a MATLAB function that internally calls a MEX function, make use of the `+cv/private/` directory.
 Any function placed under private directory is only accessible from `+cv/` directory.
-So, for example, when you want to design a matlab class that wraps the various behavior of the mex function, define your class at `+cv/MyClass.m` and develop a mex function dedicated for that class in `src/+cv/private/MyClass_.cpp`.
+So, for example, when you want to design a MATLAB class that wraps the various behavior of the MEX function, define your class at `+cv/MyClass.m` and develop a MEX function dedicated for that class in `src/+cv/private/MyClass_.cpp`.
 Inside of `+cv/MyClass.m`, you can call `MyClass_()` without cv namescope.